zl2876/bacteriaGAN/README.md

 - Load & prepare pix2pix generated dataset

+Unzip `/content/gdrive/"My Drive"/finalproject/pix2pix_results.zip`, or zip file of dibas_pix2pix.ipynb test results.

 As outputs from dibas_pix2pix.ipynb will not be sorted into the format required for `torchvision.datasets.ImageFolder`, we have created a `moveFile` method to sort images into subfolders for their strain by their file names.
-Pass the variable path as `'./results/dibas_pix2pix/test_latest/images/'`, or the location of the generated image outputs in your workspace.
+Pass the variable `path = '/content/gdrive/"My Drive"/finalproject/pix2pix_results/'`, or the location of the folder with pix2pix generated image outputs (unzipped) in your workspace.

 Then, load the data using ImageFolder and concatenate with previously loaded training data.

 For the data loaders, set dataset names appropriately for train and val loaders and adjust training batch size to length of `data_train_wfake`.